pyroinventor/nRF52840-Clone-Hero-Controller/README.md

 I would recommend soldering onto removable header pins to make troubleshooting easier. \
 <img src="https://github.com/pyroinventor/nRF52840-Clone-Hero-Controller/assets/77114423/27014152-a74d-4e01-a4f3-471ca2c1562e" height="400"> \
 It doesn't matter too much which pins you use (besides ground) as long as they're configured correctly in the software. \
-Conveniently, the nRF board has interal pullup resistors so you can simply solder the buttons directly to the pins. \
+Conveniently, the nRF board has internal pullup resistors so no additional circuitry is required. \
 I added a couple male jumper wires to the board's battery pads to connect to a 1s lipo cell, but it can also be powered via USB.

 That's about it for the main build 🎉

 ## Software

-The arduino sketch is built around Adafruit's Bluefruit library for their nRF52 feather board.
-While this isn't the exact board this project uses, the code still works just fine.
+The arduino sketch I've included is built around Adafruit's library for their Bluefruit nRF52 feather boards.
+While this isn't the exactly what this project uses, the code still works just fine.
 HID support comes from the Adafruit TinyUSB Arduino library. \
 The main thing you might have to change is buttonPins:

 ```